 Apnea as a cause of sedentary sleep

-Sleep sitting in children
+Sleep while sitting in children

 Daytime sleepiness is a warning about serious illnesses